-Lutein is a basic substance to keep ones eyesight in good shape.
-It decreases the risk of developing Age-related Macular Degeneration (AMD) or the opacity of of the lens (cataracts) and stimulates the condition of the dermis from the inside, increasing its hydratation and elasticity.
+Lutein is a basic substance to keep a healthy eyesight.
+It reduces the risk of suffering age-related macular degeneration (AMD) or the opacity of of the crystalline lens (cataracts), and improves the state of the dermis from the inside, increasing its hydration and elasticity.

-This substance is a natural antioxidant, a yellow pigment belonging to the carotenoids family.
-Carotenoids are substances that give plants their colour and act as antioxidants.
-Foods that contain them include egg yolks and fruits and plants with dark-green pigmented leaves, such as spinach and cabbage.
+This substance is a natural antioxidant element, a yellow pigment that belongs to the carotenoids family.
+Carotenoids are the substances that give plants their colour and they act as antioxidants.
+Among the foods that have this element we can find egg yolks, fruits, and vegetables with dark-green pigmented leaves, such as spinach and cabbage.

-It is a natural antioxidant, which helps improve eyesight and the dermis, delaying its deterioration and ageing.
+Lutein is a natural antioxidant which helps to improve the eyesight and the state of the dermis by delaying its deterioration and aging.

-Lutein improves eye health and skin, the only organs of the body which are in direct contact with the outside world.
+Lutein improves the eyes and skin, which are the only organs of the body which are in direct contact with the outside world.

-It is an antioxidant that reduces and eliminates the harmful effects of free radicals.
-Free radicals cause damage in the body and are the cause of many chronic diseases.
+It is an antioxidant element that reduces and eliminates the harmful effects of free radicals.
+The free radicals deal damage to the body and are the cause of many chronic diseases.

-This substance filters out the ultraviolet wavelengths in sunlight.
-These wavelengths are dangerous because they cause damage to organs due to oxidative stress.
-Clinical research has shown that, along with zeaxanthin, it reduces the intensity of the wavelengths of the light spectrum that are responsible for damage to the retina, as much as 90%.
-Therefore, it helps to prevent oxidative damage to the retina, and helps improve eyesight.
+Lutein filters out the ultraviolet wavelengths from the sunlight.
+These wavelengths are dangerous because they damage the organs due to oxidative stress.
+Clinical research has shown that, along with zeaxanthin, lutein reduces up to a 90% the intensity of the light wavelengths that cause damage to the retina.
+Therefore, it helps to prevent oxidative damage to the retina, and helps to improve eyesight.

-No. Although it is an essential substance for the human body, it cannot be produced by itself.
-The only way to provide this nutrient for the body consists of consuming foods or specific dietary supplements that contains it.
+The answer to this question is no. Although it is an essential substance for the human body, it cannot be produced on its own.
+The only way to supply this nutrient to the body is through foods or specific dietary supplements.

-This substance is concentrated in the eyes, blood, in the dermis, at the neck of the uterus and in the brain and breasts.
-Inside the eye it is situated largely in the macular region of the retina and in very small quantities, in the rest of the retina and the iris and the lens.
+This substance is mainly found in the eyes, blood, dermis, at the uterus neck, brain, and breasts.
+If we focus on the eyes, it is mainly found in the macular region of the retina and in the rest of the retina, the iris, and the lens but in smaller amounts.

 We should take between 6-10 mg daily.
-Clinical research has shown that for eye and dermis health, a daily dose is necessary.
-Therefore consuming vegetables from plants with a dark green pigment, or taking dietary supplements containing this substance is avised.
-Even in the case of those who follow a balanced diet, it is virtually impossible to eat a big plate of spinach containing the recommended 6 to 10 mg daily.
+Clinical research has shown that we need to consume a daily serving to keep our eyes and dermis healthy.
+Therefore, it is advisable to consume vegetables with a dark green pigment, or taking dietary supplements with this substance.
+It is impossible, even for those who follow a balanced nutrition, to eat a lot of spinach with the recommended amount of 6 to 10mg of Lutein daily.

-To this difficulty we should add the fact that there are many who do not consume the necessary daily amount of fruits and vegetables, so it is very difficult for them to meet the needed requirements through diet alone.
+To this difficulty we should add the fact that there are a lot of people who do not consume the necessary daily amount of fruits and vegetables, so it is very difficult for them to meet the requirements only through the diet.

-For that reason, and to avoid this deficiency and maintain good eyesight and healthy skin, taking a dietary supplement is advisable.
+Because of this, and to avoid a deficiency and to maintain a good eyesight and healthy skin, it is advisable to use a lutein dietary supplement.

-Free lutein exists naturally in vegetables and green leafy plants, and benefits the body through the food we eat.
+Free lutein is naturally found in vegetables and greenies, and it is supplied to the body through the foods we eat.

-Esters are a natural extract contained in certain foods.
+Esters are a natural extract that is added to certain foods.

-Studies have shown that this substance reduces the risk of age-related macular degeneration (AMD).
-A study conducted in 2016 on elderly patients with macular degeneration (AMD) showed that taking 10 mg a day, improved their eyesight.
+Studies have shown that this substance reduces the risk of suffering age-related macular degeneration (AMD).
+A study conducted in 2016 on old patients with macular degeneration (AMD) showed that taking 10 mg a day improved their vision.
 In 2016 new clinical research was carried out, which indicated that this substance reduces the risk of cataracts.

 What is age-related macular degeneration (AMD)

-Macular degeneration is a degenerative disease, and is the leading cause of loss of vision in people older than 65 years.
+Macular degeneration is a degenerative disease, and it is the main cause of loss of vision in people over the age of 65.
 This disease produces a macula lutea, also called yellow spots, on the point of sharpest vision of the retina.

-It occurs when the cells of the macula of the retina degenerate, leading to loss of vision in the central field of the retina.
+It occurs when the cells of the macula deteriorate the retina, which leads to sight loss in the central area of the retina.
 Peripheral vision is not affected.

-Dry macular degeneration occurs in 90 percent of cases because of small yellow dots, called drusen, appearing behind the macula.
+Dry macular degeneration occurs due to small yellow dots in a 90 percent of cases.
+These are called drusen and they appear behind the macula.

-If untreated, it can lead to a "wet" macular degeneration in 15% of cases.
-A 2016 study showed that dietary lutein supplements had a positive effect on the vision of those suffering from dry macular degeneration.
+If it is not properly treated, it can lead to a "wet" macular degeneration in a 15% of cases.
+A 2016 study showed that lutein dietary supplements had a positive effect on the sight of those suffering from dry macular degeneration.

 2. Age-related "wet" macular degeneration

-"Wet" macular degeneration is the result of a poor metabolic condition of the blood vessels of the retina due to the underlying choroids.
+"Wet" macular degeneration is the result of a poor metabolic condition of the blood vessels from the retina due to the underlying choroids.
 This can cause a detachment of the retina.

-This pathology occurs at a faster rate than dry macular degeneration.
-The typical symptoms of "wet" macular degeneration are a distorted perception of things.
-For example, if an object's edges are straight, they might appear to be inclined.
+This pathology occurs more quickly than dry macular degeneration.
+A typical symptoms of "wet" macular degeneration is a distorted perception of things.
+For example, if the edges of an object are straight, they may look inclined.

 What is the macula?

-The macula lutea or yellow spot is a small area, two millimeters wide, located in the center of the retina, at the back of the eye.
-The central part of the macula is called the fovea, and is responsible for the central vision in the eye.
+The macula lutea or yellow spot is a small area, two millimeters wide, located in the center of the retina, at the back of the eyes.
+The central part of the macula is called the fovea, and it is in charge of the central vision in the eyes.

-This substance is ingested through food, and is absorbed by the macula of the eye.
-Due to its special properties, it filters harmful ultraviolet light waves from the sun and protects the macula from damage caused by free radicals.
-A healthy macula ensures good central vision.
-When you are exposed to aggressive factors from light, the macula eventually deteriorates, bringing about age-related macular degeneration (AMD).
+This substance is consumed through food, and it is absorbed by the macula of the eyes.
+Due to its special properties, it filters harmful ultraviolet light waves from the sun and protects the macula from the damage caused by the free radicals.
+A healthy macula guarantees a good central vision.
+When you are exposed to aggressive factors from light, the macula eventually deteriorates, which results in age-related macular degeneration (AMD).

-In addition to eating enough fruits and vegetables, taking a dietary supplement of this substance is recommended, in order to reduce or prevent the risk of developing macular degeneration (AMD).
-There are many who do not consume sufficient daily fruits and vegetables, so dietary supplements are an alternative to safely ingest the required daily amount needed by the body.
+Apart from eating enough fruits and vegetables, it is advisable to take a dietary supplement of this substance, in order to reduce or prevent the onset of macular degeneration (AMD).
+A lot of people do not consume enough of these foods daily, so dietary supplements are an alternative to safely consume the required daily amount needed by the body.

-Who are at risk of age-related macular degeneration?
+Who are at risk of suffering age-related macular degeneration?

 There are several factors that increase the risk of developing macular degeneration.
-These factors are mainly: age, poor nutrition, excessive exposure of the eyes to sunlight, smoking, genes, gender, race, eye colour, alcohol consumption and heart disease.
-For example, white-skinned people with blue or green eyes have a higher risk of suffering from macular degeneration.
-Other groups at risk are the elderly, women and smokers.
+These factors are mainly: age, poor nutrition, excessive exposure of the eyes to sunlight, smoking, genes, gender, eye color, alcohol consumption, and heart diseases.
+For example, white-skinned people with blue or green eyes have a higher risk of suffering macular degeneration.
+Other groups at risk are old people, women, and smokers.

 How can we protect our eyes from age-related macular degeneration?

-Although there are factors that cannot be changed, age, sex and genes for example, there are others that can be avoided by modifying certain lifestyle habits to reduce the risk of macular degeneration.
+Although there are factors that cannot be changed, age, sex, and genes for example, there are others that can be avoided by changing certain habits in order to reduce the risk of macular degeneration.

 Here are some tips:

-Wear sunglasses and wide-brimmed hats to protect from viewing direct sunlight and its reflections.
+Wear sunglasses and wide-brimmed hats to avoid looking directly to sunlight and its reflections

-Consume large amount of fruits and vegetables whose plants have dark green leaves, since they contain lutein.
+Consume a large amount of fruits and vegetables with dark green leaves, since they have lutein

-Add a lutein supplement to our daily diet.
+Add a lutein supplement to your daily diet

-Limit the consumption of alcohol and saturated fat, and lower the level of cholesterol.
+Limit the consumption of alcohol and saturated fats, and lower the cholesterol levels

-What properties does lutein possess with regards to other age-related eye diseases?
+What properties does Lutein have for other age-related eye diseases?

-In a 2016 clinical study, involving adults aged 43-84, it was found that lutein and zeaxanthin intake can reduce the occurrence of cataracts.
+In a clinical study carried out in 2016, with adults aged 43-84, it was found that the consumption of lutein and zeaxanthin can reduce the onset of cataracts.

-Cataracts are characterised by an opacity of the lens, and are often associated with the ageing process.
+Cataracts are characterised by an opacity of the crystalline lens, and they are often associated to the aging process.
 Lutein and zeaxanthin are the only carotenoids present in the lens of the eye.

-In a clinical study conducted on 77 nurses aged 45 to 71, it was verified that those who took a larger quantity of lutein and zeaxanthin had a 22 percent lower risk of developing cataracts than those who did not take these nutrients.
+In a clinical study conducted on 77 nurses aged 45 to 71, it was proven that those who were given a larger amount of lutein and zeaxanthin had a 22 percent lower risk of developing cataracts than those who did not take these nutrients.

-The study also showed that a high consumption of spinach and cabbage (which contain large amounts of lutein) can reduce the risk of cataracts.
+The study also showed that a high consumption of spinach and cabbage (which have large amounts of lutein) can reduce the risk of cataracts.